 Eroding Edges Stories

 The edges of our country are eroding, raising difficult questions about adaptation, relocation, and what it means to be an American experiencing climate change today.
-To connect the shared experiences of Americans facing these dramatic transformations, the National Trust has partnered with Victoria Herrmann, a National Geographic Explorer, as she travels around the U.S. and its territories interviewing communities directly affected by shoreline erosion and climate change.
+To connect the shared experiences of Americans facing these dramatic transformations, the National Trust partnered with Victoria Herrmann, a National Geographic Explorer, as she traveled around the U.S. and its territories interviewing communities directly affected by shoreline erosion and climate change.

 -